olulesi/project-2/README.md

 * Lastly if the user types in an invalid ingredient there is an error page gif and message informing the user to try again.

 ## Process
-After going through the Useful resources of **[Some free APIs](https://apilist.fun/)** we could use are interests lead us to go along the lines of a Food-Based API, we decided to use the Mealdb which had multiple filtered requests that we wanted to use for our website and had a large enough list of meals to fufil the purpose of our app.
+After going through some useful resources (**[Some free APIs](https://apilist.fun/)**) given to us by our instructors our interests lead us to go along the lines of a Food-Based API, we decided to use the Mealdb which had multiple filtered requests that we wanted to use for our website and had a large enough list of meals to fufil the purpose of our app.

 Here are some more free API resources we looked through: